How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Balanced Portfolio Approach

 A typical allocation is 40–60% stocks (growth), 30–50% bonds (stability), and some cash (1–2 years’ expenses).
-Adjust based on risk tolerance to align with how to retire at 60 with 2 million dollars.
+Adjust for your risk tolerance.

 The Bucket Strategy 🪣